-Expeditionary Learning School (ELS) is a non-profit organization that provides The Greene School with the professional development and technical assistance necessary to create a school and curriculum which emphasizes high achievement through active learning, character growth and teamwork.
-ELS has been commended in studies that cite such outcomes as improved teacher practice, higher student achievement, and student engagement.
-The ELS philosophy was incorporated in the Federal Comprehensive School Reform legislation of 1998.
+Expeditionary Learning (EL) is a non-profit organization that provides The Greene School with the professional development and technical assistance necessary to create a school and curriculum which emphasizes high achievement through active learning, character growth and teamwork.
+EL has been commended in studies that cite such outcomes as improved teacher practice, higher student achievement, and student engagement.
+The EL philosophy was incorporated in the Federal Comprehensive School Reform legislation of 1998.

 The Greene School uses Project-Based/Experiential Learning.
 What does that mean?

 Project Based/Experiential Learning is an active learning model based on learning expeditions.
 Learning expeditions are long-term in-depth investigations of a topic that engages students through authentic projects, fieldwork, and service which relates to the community in which they live.
 The work students do within learning expeditions centers on critical thinking, essential life skills and character development.
 Ongoing assessment is woven throughout the expeditions, challenging students to higher levels of performance in pursuit of academic excellence.

 Will my child be prepared for college?

 Our committed Guidance Counselor and staff will assist all students at The Greene School as they meet college entrance requirements by the time they graduate high school.
 Our students will be proficient in the core subject areas of English/language arts, math, science, and social studies as well as world language and the arts.
 Staff members will help students through the college application and financial aid process.
 The Greene School shares the EL paradigm that includes a goal of 100% college-bound graduates.
 Other EL-based schools have had success in achieving this goal, and The Greene School expects to do the same.
 Some of our current students are enrolled in college courses while at The Greene School through a dual enrollment program ,and have taken advantage of a college preperatory course offered through CCRI.